 The worst culprits are invariably broken link checkers and related content generators.

-Two for One Plugins: In some cases, a plugin serves a dual purpose, allowing you to achieve a couple of desirable outcomes without increasing consumption of resources.
+Two-in-One Plugins: In some cases, a plugin serves a dual purpose, allowing you to achieve a couple of desirable outcomes without increasing the consumption of resources.
 An example might be a social widget that offers both Like buttons and Follow links to your social media business pages. multiple purposes.